hyosung11/Launch-School/Courses/journal.md

 11:34 Feeling anxious about the GitHub interview.
 When will it be scheduled.
 I have the interview prep session with Sebass tomorrow.

 11:47 Take a break.
 For some reason, Mac OS didn't update.

+12:42 The software update didn't execute.
+Do I dare try it now during a lunch break?
+I will try it now.